rarible/protocol/docs/getting-started/quick-start.md

 ## ERC-721 NFT Lazy Minting & Sell

-Often users want to list their NFTs on the sale right after creation.
+Often users want to list their NFTs on sale right after creation.
 For this case, use `mintAndSell` function, which allows you to do exactly that.

 ```typescript
 const currentWallet = wallet as EthereumWallet;